 Saransk is, by far, not the most frequented tourist destination in Russia.
 In between Moscow and St. Petersburg, Saransk, although small, has some hidden gems to offer its visitors.
 If you’re heading to 2018 FIFA World Cup in Russia fancy trying somewhere off the beaten track, here’s what to do in Saransk.

 Check out the Museum of War and Work Efforts

-Modern Russian identity depends to a large extent on its participation in the armed conflicts of the 20th century, most importantly in the Great Patriotic War (as the parts of WWII which occurred on Russian territory are known here) and also the Afghan and Chechen wars.
+Modern Russian identity depends to a large extent on its participation in the armed conflicts of the 20th century, most importantly in the Great Patriotic War, the Afghan war and the Chechen war.
 Learn more about the veterans of those wars from the Republic of Mordovia in the Museum of War and Work Efforts.
-The museum is formed to resemble the shape of the Republic of Mordovia, and its orange and black facade is reminiscent of the Ribbon of St. George, a widely-recognisable military symbol in Russia.
+The museum is formed to resemble the shape of the Republic of Mordovia, and its orange and black facade is reminiscent of the Ribbon of St. George, a widely recognisable military symbol in Russia.

-Russia has gladly preserved the Soviet love of statues, along with many Soviet statues themselves.
-Some of them were taken down and put in a park next to the Tretyakov Gallery in Moscow; some others were left in place and can still be found peppered around Russian towns and cities.
+Russia has held onto the Soviet love of statues, along with many Soviet statues themselves.
+Some of them were taken down and put in a park next to the Tretyakov Gallery in Moscow, while others were left in place and can still be found peppered around Russian towns and cities.
 Saransk is no exception.
-Along the years, new statues connected with the history of the region or the new Russian identity were added to the mix.
+Over the years, new statues connected with the history of the region or the new Russian identity were added to the mix.
 Find them all!
-Make it into a game, compete with your friends: Whoever ticks the fewest statues off the list, buys dinner that night.
-Here are only some of the monuments to look out for:
+Make it into a game, compete with your friends.
+Whoever ticks the fewest statues off the list buys dinner that night.
+Here are some of the monuments to look out for:

-A hero of a popular rebellion of the times of Catherine the Great, immortalised in Pushkin’s writings.
+A hero of a popular rebellion during the reign of Catherine the Great, immortalised in Pushkin’s writings.